fei-aiart/ca-gan/README.md

 ### Results

 We list a number of results of composition-aided GAN (CA-GAN) and stacked CA-GAN (SCA-GAN) on the CUHK, CUFSF, and VIPSL-FS databases.
-Specially,

 - `Photo2Sketch`: Synthesize a sketch image from a photo.
 - `Sketch2Photo`: Synthesize a photo image from a sketch.